jhanstra/snipster/README.md

 ### publish all of your snippets to all of your editors with one command.

-write and arrange snippets *by file*, rather than tediously hand-editing 1000-line json/cson/xml files.
+write and arrange snippets *by file*, rather than tediously hand-editing 1000-line json/cson/xml files. no meta content.

 ## install & set-up
 ```